 Digital Technologies & Robotics

-Highvale has an outstanding range of technologies available to students, including our 3D Printer, BeeBots and Probots, Lego WeDo and EV3 robots, iPads and laptops.
+Highvale has an outstanding range of technologies available to students, including our 3D Printers, Dash Robots, BeeBots and Probots, Lego WeDo and EV3 robots, iPads and laptops.
 Students learn to code, program, and engineer solutions to problems using apps such as Scratch, Tynker, and Hopscotch, and are taught to be both Windows and Apple literate.

 Senior students have the opportunity to be involved in the Robotics Club which further enhances critical thinking and teamwork skills.